emacsmirror/turtles/docs/source/reference.rst

       If MARGIN is non-nil, grab not only the body of the window, but also the left and right margins.

-:code:`(turtles-grab-buffer buf &optional grab-faces margins)` : function
+(turtles-grab-buffer buf &optional grab-faces margins) : function
       This function grabs BUF into the current buffer.

       If BUF is shown on a window already, that window is the one